 Coach for success rather than policing for failure.
 Incorporate both formal and informal coaching into your daily routine.

-Accept that some people process information quickly and come to decisions faster.
-Others process more slowly and need more time to analyze information.
+Accept that some people process information quickly and come to decisions faster, while others process more slowly and need more time to analyze information.
 Some individuals process by talking, which can be frustrating to those who think quickly.

 No hidden agendas or manipulation.